 A one day, hands on, information packed paper clay workshop**.

-The venue is the spacious, light-filled Robertson Park Artists Studio.
+The venue is within Grahams’ studio space within the spacious, light-filled Robertson Park Artists Studio.
 An artitecture design creative space within the scenic Robertson Park, West Perth.

-- New and centuries old clay techniques suitable for paper clay.
+- New, radical, and variations of traditional clay techniques with paper clay.

 - How to master paper clay, and develop a personal, creative style.